USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ## Background

 The internally transcribed spacer (ITS) region a widely used phylogenetic marker for fungi and other taxa.
 Previous work by [Nilsson et al. (2009)](https://doi.org/10.1111/j.1574-6968.2009.01618.x) showed that removing the conserved regions around the ITS results in more accurate taxonomic classification.
 An existing program, [ITSx](https://doi.org/10.1111/2041-210X.12073), can trim FASTA sequences by matching HMM profiles to the ends of the flanking conserved genes.
-I designed ITSxpress to extend this technique to trim the FASTQ files needed for the newer exact sequence variant methods used by in [QIIME 2](https://qiime2.org/): [Dada2](https://doi.org/10.1038/nmeth.3869) and [Deblur](10.1128/mSystems.00191-16).
+ITSxpress is designed to extend this technique to trim the FASTQ files needed for the newer exact sequence variant methods used by in [QIIME 2](https://qiime2.org/): [Dada2](https://doi.org/10.1038/nmeth.3869) and [Deblur](10.1128/mSystems.00191-16).
 ITSxpress processes QIIME artifacts of the type "paired-end sequences with quality" or "sequences with quality".

 The plugin:
 1. Merges reads (if paired-end) using [BBMerge](https://doi.org/10.1371/journal.pone.0185056)